solokeys/solo1/README.md

 ![](https://i.imgur.com/vwFbsQW.png?1)

 The Solo FIDO2/U2F code base is designed to be easily ported to different embedded systems.
 Right now, it has been ported to the NRF52840 and EFM32J.
-Soon to be supported is the SAM L11.
+Soon to be supported is the STM32L442.

 No hardware is needed for development.
 You can run and extend the FIDO2 code base using just your PC.

 # Security

-Solo is based on the SAM L11 secure microcontroller.
+Solo is based on the STM32L442 microcontroller.
 It offers the following security features.

 - True random number generation to guarantee random keys.
-- Side channel resistant RAM and AES for physically secure key derivation.
-- ARM TrustZone to provide security isolation for master key.
+- Firewall feature for code and secret data isolation.
-- Scrambled key storage to prevent invasive flash readout methods.
+- Locked flash
-- Secure boot to ensure application integrity.

-The SAM L11 is one of the best chips for this application in terms of security, when considering the NDA-free market.

-Solo can be trusted to be running the open source code.
-The firmware can be readout using a debugger to verify that a Solo is running the code posted publicly.
-The secret information is of course inaccessible.
+It also has up to 256 KB of memory, meaning it has room for side channel and fault resistant crypto implementations, plus other features.

+Each chip ships with a read-only USB bootloader, put in place by ST.  This can be leveraged to completely reset and reprogram the device, to make sure you can trust it's running the right code.
+The bootloader can be disabled.

 # How do I get one?